-Nominations are invited for the award of the Walter Boas Medal of the Australian Institute of Physics and should reach the Honorary Secretary by normal mail at the address below, or by email.
+Nominations are invited for the award of the Walter Boas Medal of the AIP and should email the AIP Special Projects Officer

 The Medal was established in 1984 to promote excellence in research in Physics and to perpetuate the name of Walter Boas.
 The award is for physics research carried out in the five years prior to the date of the award, as demonstrated by both published papers and unpublished papers prepared for publication, a list of which should accompany the nomination.

 Any AIP member may make nominations or may self nominate for the award.
 Nominees must have been members of the AIP for at least 6 months, be Australian citizens and been residents of Australia for at least five of the seven years preceding the closing date for nominations.
 The Medal shall not be awarded more than once to any person.

 The award consists of a medal and is open to competition in any year among persons resident in Australia for at least five out of the seven years preceding the closing date of the entry for the award.
 The award shall be given for original research making, in the opinion of the examiners, the most important contribution to physics.
 This will be judged in papers published during the four years immediately preceding the date on which entries for the award close, supported where appropriate by unpublished papers or reports on work carried out during that period.